Google’s Inventory Management

 5. MRO goods inventory

 Raw Materials Inventory.
-Google’s raw materials inventory involves the input materials used to produce some of its products, such as components for Chromecast digital media players, and fiber optic cables for the Google Fiber Internet and cable television service.
-In managing inventory, the role of this type of inventory is to support the production processes at Google.
+Google’s raw materials inventory involves the input materials used to produce some of its products or equipment, such as components for its data centers, and fiber optic cables for the Google Fiber Internet and cable television service.
+In managing inventory, the role or function of this type of inventory is to support the production processes at Alphabet.

 Work-in-Progress/Work-in-Process Inventory.
 Google’s inventory management uses this type of inventory in the production of some of its products.
-For example, in producing Chromecast digital media players, the work-in-progress inventory involves intermediary products that are stored before the last steps in the production are completed.
-The role of this type of inventory is to enable Google to sustain a consistent rate of production.
+For example, in producing Chromecast digital media players, the work-in-progress inventory involves intermediary products that are stored before the last steps in production are completed.
+The role of this type of inventory is to enable Alphabet to sustain a consistent rate of production.

 Google’s Inventory Methods

-Financial Impact of Google’s Inventory Management
+Financial Impact of Alphabet’s Inventory Management

-Google’s Measures of Inventory Performance
+Google’s Metrics for Inventory Performance

 1. Inventory turnover